The 'Intercompany Transactions UAE' Search Guide: 5 Transfer Pricing Rules for Tech Groups

 Why it matters: Certain transaction types are particularly scrutinised in the technology sector.

 The IT Context: Intercompany charges that are common in tech groups — such as shared service fees, software licence royalties, management fees, and cost-sharing arrangements for R&D — are areas of heightened FTA focus.
-Each of these must be supported by a clear economic rationale and priced using an appropriate transfer pricing methodology, such as the Comparable Uncontrolled Price (CUP) or the Transactional Net Margin Method (TNMM).
+Each of these must be supported by a clear economic rationale and priced using an appropriate transfer pricing methodology.

 4. Related Party Loans Must Carry Market-Rate Interest